 This list of static exercises offers a few more examples.
 Make sure to listen to your body when doing these exercises – a slight muscle burn is okay, but you shouldn’t be experiencing pain in joints or muscle cramps.

 Specific mobility issues can force us to lead a sedentary lifestyle.
 But so long as you still have some movement in your limbs, you can still exercise while seated.
 This could help to prevent weight gain and all the health problems that come with it.

 Such exercises include knee extensions, overhead presses, and seated rows.
 This page of Physio Ed.
 Fitness Classes have a whole section of armchair exercises with videos on how to do them.
 These could be worth checking out if you’re looking for ways to stay fit in a chair.

 Keep up your strength by lifting weights

-Weight lifting can be important in older age.
+Weight lifting can be significant in older age.
 Even though gaining muscle may not be as easy, lifting weights can help you maintain muscle mass and improve mobility.
-All in all, it could be very important for maintaining your strength, which many people who don’t exercise quickly lose in older age.
+It could be very important for maintaining your strength, which many people who don’t exercise quickly lose in older age.

 Consider finding a social form of exercise

 Finding the motivation to exercise when you’re older can be difficult because you don’t have as much energy.
 Some people find that they are much more motivated when exercising with other people.